iosenberg/Quest-App/README.md

 ### Scenario 3
 Ike struggles to keep plants alive when they're not in plain sight.
 So, Ike adds a new Daily Quest named "Water The Damn Plants," which becomes active once a week on Tuesday, and has the reward "Eat A Cookie".

-## Non-goals
-- Recreate Habitica
-    - Specifically, I do not intend to implement any of the other "gamified" features of Habitica, such as characters and items.
-I want a much simpler concept and UI.

 ## Object Specifications

 A Quest object will have the following fields: